derekantrican/EggIncAPI/README.md

 *Note that this is built on .NET 6 so it may look different than C# you're used to as .NET 6 has implicit usings, namespace, & Main*

 Clone the repo, cd to the `csharp` folder, and run `dotnet run`.
 Modify `Program.cs` for your needs.

+## Questions

+For questions about the API & how to use it, I suggest you join us at https://ei.tcl.sh/discord

+## Contributing

+I do accept Pull Requests if you want to add more examples (even in other languages)!